CipherOne/swiftprotocol/README.md

 The Universal Basic Income Account is the source of all Universal Basic Income Tokens (UBITs), which may be distributed from time to time, to each Citizen.

 ### Citizens
-Citizens are humans, and/or users, that have been validated by an [Identity Provider](#identity-providers).
+Citizens are humans that have been validated by an [Identity Provider](#identity-providers).
 Citizens have the ability to add claims to the blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
-UBITs will be awarded based on the number of days passed--with a maximum of seven.
+UBITs will be awarded based on the number of days passed--with a maximum of seven days.
 For example, if the three days have passed and a user makes a claim with the current production rate at 100 Swifts, 300 Swifts will be awarded (maximum claim/award per week = 700).

 ### Entities
-Entities are not humans, and are fictions of humans humans use(d) to conduct business through; and, therefore, Entities do not receive Universal Basic Income.
+Entities are not humans, and are fictions of humans humans use(d) to conduct business through; and, therefore, Entities do not receive UBI.
 Entity accounts must be approved by Identity Providers before being created.
 An Identity Provider must be linked to all Entities, however Identity Providers are not allowed to make transactions on behalf of the UBI Account.
 Delegated Nodes and Identity Providers both inherit from the UBI Account.

 ### Delegated Nodes
 Delegated Nodes are responsible for maintaining full nodes and creating new blocks.
 Each election cycle Citizens will sign votes to help choose which Delegated Nodes they would like to represent them.
 This means that Delegated Nodes act as elected officials with the capability to vote on proposals to add/remove other Delegated Nodes and Identity Providers.